-The site is underlain by Marysville Sand which becomes medium dense or firmer within about 4 feet of the ground surface.
-The proposed residential structures may be supported on shallow foundation systems bearing on medium dense or firmer native soils or on structural fill placed on the native soils.
-Local overexcavation or recompaction of loose weathered native soils may be necessary depending on the proposed elevations and locations of the new footings.
-The geotechnical engineer should verify soil conditions during foundation excavation.
+The site is underlain by Marysville Sand which consists of poorly graded sand with local silty sands.
+The proposed residential structure may be supported on a shallow foundation system bearing on medium dense or firmer native soils or on structural fill placed on the native soils.

+Overexcavation or recompaction of loose weathered native soils may be necessary depending on the proposed elevations and locations of the new footings.
+The geotechnical engineer should verify soil conditions during foundation excavations.